Fortress-Wars/FortressWars-Server/README.md

 Install [Docker](https://www.docker.com/products/docker-desktop/)

-Create an .env file in the root directory with the the following content
+Create an .env file in the root directory with the the following content and replace `__value__` with the value you want.

 ```_
 MYSQL_DATABASE=__value__